mehdi-karimi-math/Library-for-Modern-Convex-Optimization/Hyperbolic Programming/Projection-Hyper Cone/README.md

 \end{array}
 $$

-This problem was studied ifirst in the paper *Projection onto hyperbolicity cones and beyond: a dual Frank-Wolfe approach* by Takayuki Nagano, Bruno F. Lourenço and Akiko Takeda by using a Frank-Wolf algorithm.
+This problem was studied first in the paper *Projection onto hyperbolicity cones and beyond: a dual Frank-Wolfe approach* by Takayuki Nagano, Bruno F. Lourenço and Akiko Takeda by using a Frank-Wolfe algorithm.
 For DDS, the MATLAB function `hyper_proj_DDS` is created to project a given vector into a hyperbolicity cone given as a straight-line program.
 For example, to project a vector `c` on a hyperbolicity cone created by an elementray symmetric polynomial with parameter $(n,k)$ we can write: